 With the rise in population, the demand for resources also increases and leads to intensive industrialization to meet the population’s demand, changing the environment and lifestyle of humans.
-The change occurs due to energy consumption in various sectors like transport, aviation, commercial and technological.
-All these sectors need the energy to work, and that energy is obtained from fossil fuels like coal, petrol, and natural gas.
-Coal is used to produce electricity, petrol and natural gas is used in the transport and aviation sector.
-These energy resources transform our world, but due to their exhaustive nature and causing pollution in the environment, there is a need to use alternative energy resources, like renewable resources, which are eco-friendly, and continuously formed in nature.
+The change occurs due to energy consumption in various sectors like transport, aviation, commercial and technology.
+All these sectors need energy to work, and that energy is obtained from fossil fuels like coal, petrol, and natural gas.
+Coal is used to produce electricity, and petrol and natural gas are used in the transport and aviation sector.
+These energy resources transform our world, but due to their exhaustive nature and causing pollution in the environment, there is a need to use alternative energy resources, like renewable resources, which are eco-friendly and continuously formed in nature.
 These energy resources are sustainable-example- solar energy, wind energy, geothermal energy, tidal energy, hydropower energy, and ocean thermal energy.

 Characteristics feature of renewable energy

 They are continuously regenerated in nature through natural processes.

 These are present in large amounts in nature.